spagad7/Computer-Vision/Perspective_Transform/README.md

 ![alt text][image2]

 ## Output
-The program displays the undistorted image and writes the image as `img_undist.jpg` in the same directory.
+The program displays the transformed image and writes the image as `img_trans.jpg` in the same directory.

 ![alt text][image3]